Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-buildingm/TASKS.md

 o	Healthcare insurance, childcare assistance and employee appreciation programs.

 ### Job posting for Engineers:
+WHY: BuildingM searches for 11 engineers able to design and develop the 3D printing mockups demanded by our clients.
+We have desired to offer this number because we have a shortage of 11 engineers and due to the fact that this occupation’s automation risk is very low (1%), all of them will be needed

+Mechanical Engineer to perfom 3D Printing.

+17-2141.00 - Mechanical Engineers

+-	327390 Other Concrete Product Manufacturing This industry comprises establishments primarily engaged in manufacturing concrete products (except block, brick, and pipe).
+-	TASKS NEEDED
+o	As an engineer, you’re responsible for reading and interpreting technical drawings, schematics or computer-generated reports.
+In addition, you should be able to design, evaluate and integrate the plans into the 3D printers.
+The candidate must monitor all aspects of production, such as selection, fabrication, manufacturing methods and investigate failures or difficulties.

+-	SKILLS NEEDED:
+o	The engineer is required to possess a critical thinking, using logic, reasoning and mathematics to solve problems.
+Not only that but also, to use scientific rules and methods to identify the production’s strengths and weaknesses.

+-	CREDENTIALS NEEDED:
+o	Bachelor's degree
+o	Associate's degree

+-	JOB-TYPE:
+o	It is a full-time job, that requires the worker to be accessible in the plant as well as from home.

+-	LOCATION
+o	Due to the Covid-19 pandemic, this occupation will be developed both face-to face and teleworking.
+-	SALARY
+o	$35/hour
+-	PERKS:
+o	Healthcare insurance, childcare assistance, employee discounts and rewards, vacation/paid off.

 ### Job posting for Operators:
 WHY:  BuildingM offers 3 operator vacancies.
 The company doesn't want to hire all the operators needed because the automation risk is quite high (95%) which means that operators can be easily replaced by machines, the firm prefers to hire just 3 and not to lay them off later on.